courk/openflexure-delta-stage/docs/motor_controller.md

 ![](images/motor_controller/cut_heat_shrink.jpg)

-Carefully separate the two cables using a [craft knife]{qty:1} on the longer end of the [Raspberry Pi power supply cable] for approximately 5cm and strip both wires using a [wire stripper].
-Push the longer [6.4mm heat shrink] tube over both wires and the two shorter [4.7mm heat shrink] tubes over each of the wires.
+Carefully separate the two cables using a [craft knife]{qty:1} on the longer end of the [Raspberry Pi power supply] cable for approximately 5cm and strip both wires using a [wire stripper].
+Push the longer [6.4mm heat shrink] tube over both wires and the two shorter [4.8mm heat shrink] tubes over each of the wires.

 ![](images/motor_controller/USB_wire_with_heatshrink.jpg)